oktaytuncay/Kubernetes/kubernetes.md

     automountServiceAccountToken: false
 ```

-#### Resource Requirements
+#### Resource Management

 Whenever a pod is placed on a node, it consumes resources available to that node.
-The scheduler takes into consideration the amount of resources required by a pod and available resources on the nodes.
+The scheduler takes into consideration the number of resources required by a pod and available resources on the nodes.

 If the node has no sufficient resources, the scheduler avoids placing the pod on that node, instead of placing the pod on one where sufficient resources are available.

-If there is no sufficient resources available on any of the nodes, Kubernetes host back scheduling the pods and we'll see the pod in a pending state.
+If there are no sufficient resources available on any of the nodes, Kubernetes host back-scheduling the pods and we'll see the pod in a pending state.

-By default, Kubernetes assumes that a pod or a container withing a pod, requires 0.5 CPU and 256 Mb of memory.
-When the scheduler tries to place the pod on a node, It uses these numbers to identify a node which has sufficient amount of resources available.
+By default, Kubernetes assumes that a pod or a container within a pod, requires 0.5 CPU and 256 Mb of memory.
+When the scheduler tries to place the pod on a node, It uses these numbers to identify a node that has a sufficient amount of resources available.

-If we know that our application will need more than this numbers, we can modify numbers by specifying in the pod or deployment definition file as below.
+If we know that our application will need more than these numbers, we can modify numbers by specifying them in the pod or deployment definition file as below.

 ```properties
 apiVersion: v1